snabbco/snabb/src/program/snabbvmx/doc/README.userguide.md

 # User guide

-The following chapter teaches you how to get SnabbVMX up-and-running.
-This chapter includes references to concepts and terms not covered yet.
+This guide teaches you how to get SnabbVMX up-and-running, including references to concepts and terms not covered yet.
 Please refer to other sections in this manual in case of doubt.

 ## SnabbVMX lwaftr

 `snabbvmx lwaftr` is the main program.
-It setups the app network design and pass it to Snabb's engine to run it.
+It sets up the app network design, and passes it to the Snabb's engine to run it.

 ```bash
 $ sudo ./snabb snabbvmx lwaftr